kleebaum/quizapp/README.md

 ## NaWi-DaZ 2.0 Project

-[NaWi-DaZ 2.0](http://se.ifi.uni-heidelberg.de/research/projects/nawi_daz_20.html) was a joint project between the Heidelberg School of Education and the Software Engineering group of the Heidelberg University.
+[NaWi-DaZ 2.0](https://se.ifi.uni-heidelberg.de/research/projects/nawi_daz_20.html) was a joint project between the [Heidelberg School of Education](https://hse-heidelberg.de) and the [Software Engineering group of the Heidelberg University](https://se.ifi.uni-heidelberg.de).
-It was financially supported by the [PLACE programme](https://hse-heidelberg.de/forschung/place-aktuell/).
 The NaWi-DaZ 2.0 project investigated how students can learn the German language with a focus on natural sciences.
-For this purpose, this mobile quiz web app was developed, which enables students to learn scientific terminology without using their first language.
+For this purpose, this mobile quiz web app was developed, which enables students to learn scientific terminology.

 ## Installation